SuperMarioOfficial/Python-wiki/README.md

 ## Hand's on python Basics
 - Introduction to the hand's on methodology
+- BIG motivational speech
+- Troubleshooting python errors like a pro
-- Everything you need to know about python
+- Everything you need to know about python in 15 minutes

 ## Hand's on python Intermediate
 - Introduction to the hand's on methodology